 “… a terrific sound-scape, songs and music composed and performed by Jessica Lurie … suggestive of a Balkan John Coltrane or klezmerized Sonny Rollins.”—off-off blogway

 In 2000, Lurie started her own label, Zipa!
 Music, and has released 8 recordings as well as being a part of over 35 recordings.
 In 2006 Jessica was awarded a Sundance Music Institute Fellowship for film composition, and her work as a composer has been supported by national and international granting organizations, and she is featured in the new jazz documentary Icons Among Us (2009).
-Jessica is currently teaching composition and technique in NYC with Orchestra St. Luke’s and The Manhattan New Music Project.
-She recently co-created several grant supported multi-media workshops for middle school students in Seattle and Brooklyn, combining dance, visual arts and poetry with music composition.
+Jessica is currently teaching saxophone, flute and voice, as well as composition and improvisation.